ac-freeman/open-accountability/README.md

 ### Overview

 OpenAccountability is a project to create a simple, secure, open-source, and cross-platform pornography accountability software.
-It is designed to be used by developers, for developers.
+It is designed to be used by developers.
 It is not a replacement for professional therapy, but it is a tool to help you on your journey to freedom.

 ### Motivation